 Three actions go in.
 The most recent (Applied Coupon) sits on top.
 Peek reads it without changing anything, then Pop removes and returns it.
 After the pop, Added Headphones is the new top because it was the second most recent.
 The count drops from three to two.

-This is the running example we'll use through the lesson: an undo stack for cart actions in an e-commerce app.
+This is the running example used through the lesson: an undo stack for cart actions in an e-commerce app.
 Every time the shopper does something (add an item, change a quantity, apply a coupon), the action is pushed on the stack.
 Hitting "undo" pops the top action and reverses it.
 The stack remembers the recent history, and LIFO order matches what the user expects.

 A thousand pushes fit comfortably in the preallocated array with no resizes.
 The top is 999 because that was the last value pushed.
 Counting goes 0, 1, 2, ..., 999, and 999 lands on top by LIFO rule.